-The Ombudsman for Children is an advocate for children and young Peoples rights.
+The Ombudsperson for Children is an advocate for children and young Peoples rights.

-The Norwegian Ombudsman for Children was the world’s first Ombudsman for Children.
+The Norwegian Ombudsperson for Children was the world’s first Ombudsperson for Children.
 Now there is an Ombudspersons for Children in many countries around the world.

-The Ombudsman for Children is appointed by the King and occupies the post for six years.
+The Ombudsperson for Children is appointed by the King and occupies the post for six years.

-Inga Bejer Engh became Ombudsman for Children in 2018 and will hold office until 2024.
+Inga Bejer Engh became Ombudsperson for Children in 2018 and will hold office until 2024.
 She is a lawyer.

 - To ensure that the opinions of children and young people are heard and that their rights are upheld.